braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 ## Reporting

 Once your campaign has launched, you can analyze results in real time to see how many users have engaged with your campaign.
-To see how many users have opted in to the subscription group, refer to _______.
+To see how many users have opted in to the subscription group, refer to the subscription group page.

 > img